About the Trail

 Who We Are

-Southwest Iowa Nature Trails Project, Inc. (SWINT) is a private 501(c)(3) Non-Profit Organization comprised of a small board committed to recreational trail development, specifically that of the Wabash Trace Nature Trail.
-SWINT organizes all official activities on the Wabash Trace, works closely with the Iowa Natural Heritage Foundation (INHF), Pottawattamie, Mills, Fremont, and Page County Conservation Boards, and other public partners to assure the continued existence of this great economic, recreational, and natural resource.
+Southwest Iowa Nature Trails Project, Inc. (SWINT) is a 501(c)(3) nonprofit organization comprised of a 20 member board committed to the maintenance and development of the Wabash Trace Nature Trail.
+SWINT organizes all official activities on the Wabash Trace, works closely with the Iowa Natural Heritage Foundation (INHF) and other partners to assure the continued existence of this great economic, recreational, and natural resource.

 What We Do